 What Are The Advantages Of Option Trading?

-Hedging – Allows investors to reduce risk at a reasonable cost, especially where downside risk of value erosion is significant.
+Hedging – allows investors to reduce risk at a reasonable cost, especially where the downside risk of value erosion is significant.
 In such a case, an Option could be seen like an insurance contract.

 Limiting outlay – Trading in stock requires significant outlay.
 In our example, if the investor has a pot of $1000, he can buy 10 shares of ABC for a potential gain of $40 per share, or a total of $400.
 With a Call Option, for a fee of $5 per share, he could potentially stand to gain from 200 shares ($1000 / 5), and stand to gain $30 from 200 shares, or a total of $6000.

 In its trading tips, Nasdaq offers arguments like resilience to price volatility, increasing income, better deals on a variety of equities and, perhaps most importantly, capitalizing on movements without having to invest in it directly, in support of Options.

 As in any investment or deal, market volatility will always be a source of risk.
 One needs to tread with caution, analyze available information, and act.
 Greed can destroy wealth in any business.

 Many traders think that the Option has to be held till the expiry date.
 That is not the case.
 The contract might yield better value if offloaded before expiry.